Glossary

 • Downstream external stakeholders (clients)

-• Other external stakeholders (financial and technical partners, local actors, professional federations, or other partners on strategic topics for the organisation such as education, innovation, development).
+• Other external stakeholders (financial and technical partners, local actors, professional federations, or other partners on topics strategic for the organisation such as education, innovation, development).

-Set of sites, installations and equipment taken into account during the organisation's carbon accounting exercise.
+All sites, installations and equipment taken into account during the organisation's carbon accounting exercise.

 Specific time period for an organisation's carbon accounting exercise.